vasilakisfil/Introspected-REST/README.md

 The human involvement during the latter phase could be extensive or limited but in any case the client cannot cope with the new API versions by itself.

+#### 4.5.2.
+The case of API Versioning
+Strictly speaking, an API that follows the `REST` model and is evolvable without the need of human interaction does not need any versioning in the URL.
+Instead, given that the  Media Type describes the API's capabilities, it's the right place to put the versions there.

 ## 5. REST Applied in a modern API
 REST model is built for machine-to-machine communication, of any type.